kenwuuu/pencil-it-in-web/DEVELOPING.md

       `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6Im1wb3Vua2xuZnJjZnBrZWZpZGZuIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NDIxODE0OTcsImV4cCI6MjA1Nzc1NzQ5N30.wZlH6_dd0WtEVC-BtMXEzcTUgSAIlegqSPnr3dyvjyA`
     - Body: {"email": "email@gmail.com","password": "password"}
 - All new JS files need to be added to `vite.config.ts` in order to be included when we build for prod.
-- The three lines of AlpineJS in `main.js` are just necessary.
+- The three lines of AlpineJS in `main.ts` are just necessary.
 IDK why, their docs just say to do that.
 - Supabase Functions common error: `JSON object requested, multiple (or no) rows returned`, this usually happens when you submit bad input, and it uses that input to call the database.
 Check that your input exists in the database.
 - To always load into Event Creation component for testing, set `x-data=" { is_creating_new_event: true }"` to true in